More Tur\'an-Type Theorems for Triangles in Convex Point Sets: Results Based on Dot Puzzles

 \subsection{Lower Bounds}

 \seclabel{lower-bounds}

-Finally, we clean up with some $\Omega(n^2)$ lower bound constructions.
+Finally, we finish up with some $\Omega(n^2)$ lower bound constructions.
 In each case, a matching upper bound follows from one of the results in Bra\ss\ \cite{brass:turan}.
 The following are essentially ``proofs by figure'' in which a brief description of the solution is illustrated alongside the rules of each dot puzzle.
+In order to avoid floors and ceilings, we assume $n$ is even.